Discord Monetization: Revenue, Fees, and Setup

 Discord’s monetization tools work — but five hard limits chip away at earning potential.
 US-only eligibility, a three-tier cap, missing payment recovery, iOS pricing inflation, and no manual payment support all constrain how much you can earn and who you can serve.

 US-only eligibility.
-This is the biggest one.
-If you are not a US resident with a US bank account and US government ID, native Discord monetization is not available to you.
+If you are not a US resident with a US bank account and US government ID, native Discord monetization is not available.
 This eliminates creators across Europe, Asia, Latin America, and beyond.

 Three-tier subscription cap.
 You can only create three subscription tiers.
 Compress your value levels or leave revenue on the table.

 iOS pricing inflation.
 Apple’s 30% fee gets passed to subscribers as a higher price.
-A $10/month tier becomes $12.99 on iPhone.
-That kills conversion for mobile-first audiences — and Discord’s own data shows nearly 70% of its users are on mobile.
+A $10/month tier becomes $12.99 on iPhone — hurting conversion for mobile-first audiences.

 No manual payment support.
 Discord only processes card payments.
 If your audience pays via crypto, bank transfer, or regional payment methods, you need a third-party tool.
 Telegram tools like Paprika support manual proof-based payments alongside Stripe Checkout — covering audiences Discord cannot reach.